Maxence5407/Toll-management-software/README.md

 # Toll-management-software
-A simple toll management software without interface.
+A simple Python toll management software without interface.
 Developed by Maxence5407

 This project is an open-source project.